Logos of the Heart

 O Student, form is no other than emptiness, emptiness no other than form.
 Form is emptiness, emptiness form.
 The same is true of feeling, thought, impulse and consciousness.

-O Student, all things are empty.
+O Student, all phenomena are mutually dependent.
 They are not born nor annihilated.
-They are not defiled or immaculate.
-They do not increase or decrease, so in emptiness no form, no feeling, no thought no impulse, no consciousness.
+They are not defiled nor immaculate.
+They do not increase or decrease.
+Form, feeling, thought, and consciousness are therefore artificial concepts.

-The Awakened One holds onto nothing but wisdom.
+Since all things are indescribable in their identity, there is no arising and no cessation; no suffering, no origin of suffering, no end of suffering and no way; no understanding and no attainment.
+The Awakened One holds onto nothing but Wisdom.
 Therefore the mind is clear of any delusive hindrance.
-Without hindrance there is no fear, away from all perverted views he reaches final Emptiness.
+Without hindrance, there is no fear.
+Away from all perverted views, she reaches final Emptiness.

-Gone, gone, gone to the other shore, already gone!
+(Gone, gone, gone to the other shore, safely passed to the other shore!)

-Here you can find more information about the ordination as Zen Monk / Zen Nun.
 For further questions about the Heart Sutra (Logos of the Heart) contact us at any time via a contact form on the homepage or call.
-We would be pleased to welcome you in one of our Zen temples.
-Visit for a cup of coffee, an evening meditation, for a short or long term templestay.
-The temple gates are always open and the daily routine continues.
-Examine and share Life & Death with the Zen Nuns and Zen Monks in Switzerland.
+We would be pleased to welcome you to Lambda Zen Temple.
+The temple gates are always open and the daily routine continues continuously.